Selective Reviews of Bandit Problems in AI via a Statistical View: Bandit Algorithms

-see Section 6.1 of \cite{lattimore2020bandit}.
-The $O(\sqrt{T})$ is the rate of CLT for sum of $T$ independent r.v.s..
+see Section~6.1 of~\cite{lattimore2020bandit}.
+The~$O(\sqrt{T})$ is the rate of CLT for the sum of $T$ independent~r.v.s.

-In ETC framework, the action $A_t$ is independent of the history $H_{t-1}$ and depends only on the history observed up to the exploration phase, $H_{mK}$.
-In the following subsection, we consider a scenario where $A_t$ is closely tied to the updated estimates ${\hat{\mu}_k}(t-1)$.
-This approach emphasizes exploitation more effectively compared to relying solely on the estimates ${\hat{\mu}_k}(mK)$ obtained at the conclusion of the exploration phase.
+In the ETC framework, the~action $A_t$ is independent of the history $H_{t-1}$ and depends only on the history observed up to the exploration phase, $H_{mK}$.
+In~the following subsection, we consider a scenario where $A_t$ is closely tied to the updated estimates ${\widehat{\mu}_k}(t-1)$.
+This approach emphasizes exploitation more effectively compared with relying solely on the estimates ${\widehat{\mu}_k}(mK)$ obtained at the conclusion of the exploration~phase.

+It is worth noting that Algorithm 1 includes the pre-determined horizon $T$ as an input, which might give the impression that the algorithm is \textit{{horizon-dependent}} rather than \textit{{anytime}}.
+While this may seem like a limitation, the~design of \textit{{anytime}} MAB algorithms does not require substantial modifications.
+The~well-established \textit{{doubling trick}} is a common technique to convert horizon-dependent algorithms into anytime algorithms with comparable guarantees ({see Section~6.2 in} \cite{lattimore2020bandit}).
+Specifically, the~\textit{{Exponential Doubling Trick}} can preserve the problem-dependent regret bounds shown in all MAB algorithms discussed in this review ({see Theorems 7 and 9 in} \cite{besson2018doubling}).

+Similarly, as~emphasized at the beginning of Section~8 in~\cite{lattimore2020bandit}, we maintain our focus on algorithms with pre-determined horizons for MAB problems, as~many studies continue to prioritize algorithms designed with horizon $T$ in their inputs rather than explicitly constructing \textit{{anytime}} versions.

-\subsection{Upper Confidence Bound Algorithm}
+\subsection{Upper Confidence Bound~Algorithm}

-The Upper Confidence Bound (UCB) algorithm is a strategy that remains optimistic under uncertainty (see \cite{lai1987adaptive,ren2024lai_ucb}).
-The core of the algorithm lies in using the data observed so far to assign a value to each arm, called the upper confidence bound, which is a high-probability upper estimate of the unknown mean.
+The Upper Confidence Bound (UCB) algorithm is a strategy that remains optimistic under uncertainty (see~\cite{lai1987adaptive,ren2024lai_ucb}).
+The~core of the algorithm lies in using the data observed so far to assign a value to each arm, called the upper confidence bound, which is a high-probability upper estimate of the unknown~mean.

-At time $t$, the estimate of ${\mu_k(v)}$ is based on information from previous steps $s = 1, 2, \ldots, t-1$.
-Using probability techniques(concentration inequalities or Gaussian approximations), a non-asymptotic $100(1 - \alpha )\%$ confidence interval is derived:
+At time $t$, the~estimate of ${\mu_k(v)}$ is based on information from previous steps $s = 1, 2, \ldots, t-1$.
+Using probability techniques (concentration inequalities or Gaussian approximations), a~non-asymptotic $100(1 - \alpha )\%$ confidence interval is derived:

-Statistically, this means estimating the potential reward of each option using confidence intervals and quantifying the confidence in these estimates, for example, by using a $95\%$ confidence interval.
-Based on this, the algorithm selects the option with the largest upper bound of the confidence interval, defined as:
+{$c_k(t-1)$ represents the confidence bound, measuring the uncertainty in ${\widehat \mu _k}(t-1)$.} Statistically, this means estimating the potential reward of each option using CIs and quantifying the confidence in these estimates, for~example, by~using a $95\%$ CI.
+Based on this, the~algorithm selects the option with the largest upper bound of CI, defined as